Health-Informatics-UoN/carrot-docs/public/docs/MappingPipeline/API.md

 # API for OMOP and Co-Connect DBs

-The mapping-pipeline API allows programmtic interaction with co-connect DB and OMOP DB contents and the API is developed using the Django REST framework.
-Endpoints for accessing OMOP CDM Contents and mapping tool DB contents:
+The mapping-pipeline API allows programmtic interaction with co-connect DB and OMOP CDM DB contents.
+The API is developed using the Django REST framework.

 ## API Root
 An API root can be accessed using: http://127.0.0.1:8080/api

 ## OMOP DB
-We have implemented enpoints for following 8 tables.
+We have implemented enpoints for following 8 tables of OMOP CDM DB.
 The API endpoints for these tables are read only.

 1. concept table:
     * http://127.0.0.1:8080/api/omop/concepts/ Returns all records in a concept table